Usyk vs Joshua 2: Timing, pricing, booking details for world heavyweight title rematch on Sky Sports Box Office

 For Sky Q - From Saturday August 13, navigate to sports and then Box Office.
 Use the arrow buttons to select the event.
 Press select, and the buy screen will be displayed.
 Press select to confirm your order.
 Enter your pin if prompted.
 Alternatively, from Saturday August 6 go to Channel 491 and press the green button to go to Sky Sports Box Office, following the same actions.

-For Sky+ - From Saturday August 13, Press Box Office, then scroll to Sports.
+For Sky+ - From Saturday August 13, press Box Office.
 Use the arrow buttons to select the event.
 Press select, and the buy screen will be displayed.
 Press select to confirm your order.
 Enter your pin if prompted.
-Alternatively, from Saturday February 6 go to Channel 491 and press the green button to go to Sky Sports Box Office, following the same actions.
+Alternatively, from Saturday August 6 go to Channel 491 and press the green button to go to Sky Sports Box Office, following the same actions.

 You can only record the event by using this method.